What Is the TOEFL Test?

 This retake policy will be enforced even if a violation is not immediately identified (for example, inconsistent registration information).

-- If the violation is identified after registration but before the test date, your test appointment will be canceled and your test fee will not be refunded.
+- If the violation is identified after registration but before the test date, your test appointment will be cancelled and your test fee will not be refunded.

 What Does the TOEFL Test Cost?